Another way to show users that their feedback is valued is to feature their content online on the unit’s website or blog or vice versa.

 Creating a guide of how to follow the conversation online and on Twitter also helps.

-Hajj Flemings, a black entrepreneur in In America’s newest documentary, created this one.
+Hajj Flemings, an entrepreneur in In America’s newest documentary, created this one.
 In this guide, he lays out the specific hashtags, CNN personnel and documentary participants viewers should follow in order to stay up to date with the discussion and even interact with key players in the documentary as it’s issues unfold.
 These users that Flemings mentions are the ones most likely at the core of the discussion, who directly contributed to or influenced the documentary, and are most likely to be active on Twitter during the airing of the doc in order to interact and respond.
 Creating a list on Twitter of these influential people may also help.